Knowing All about Your Body and Your Smile with Our Peoria Family Dental Care

 When gum disease is present in the mouth, the inflammation isn’t allowing your mouth to process and break down sugar properly.
 Which means whatever you eat that has sugar in it (which is almost everything) is continuously attacking your teeth and gums.
 This causes a relationship between your oral health and diabetes because your body is having trouble processing the sugar because of the lack of insulin.
 Insulin is not being utilized to its full potential, so the rest of your body begins suffering because of it.

 Dental and oral care is a simple task of brushing and flossing twice a day and keeping up with your appointments.
 The ignorance of skipping your routine or a check-up isn’t worth the risk of your body suffering.
-Contact your Peoria family dental care today by calling this number (309) 688-7321 or clicking here to request an appointment.
+Contact our Peoria family dental care today by calling (309) 688-7321 or clicking here to request an appointment.